 If applicants have an overseas qualification/s from an institution where English is not the standard language of instruction, they will need to meet ACU’s English proficiency requirements, e.g Academic IELTS 6.5 (including individual scores of 6.0 for all tests).
 Refer to Appendix C Higher Degree Research Regulations

-The progress requirements of the PhD are stipulated in the Higher Degree Research Regulations .
-Pursuance of Candidature
+The progress requirements of the Doctor of Philosophy are stipulated in the Higher Degree Research Regulations , Pursuance of Candidature.

 How to apply

 Direct applicationApply now

 Contact firstname.lastname@example.org (Australian and New Zealand citizens).

 Australian and New Zealand citizens and Australian permanent residents apply directly to the ACU Candidature Services.